DPCscience/SFSI/README.md

 # SFSI

 The SFSI Package implements shrinkage and variable selection regression procedures into the Selection Indices framework.
 In this repository we maintain the latest version beta version.
+This is an extended version of the SFSI that contains data used in [Lopez-Cruz et al., (2019)](https://www.biorxiv.org/content/10.1101/625251v2) for the development of penalized selection indices.

 **Package installation from Github**